groue/GRMustache/Guides/rendering_objects.md

 - (NSString *)renderForMustacheTag:(GRMustacheTag *)tag context:(GRMustacheContext *)context HTMLSafe:(BOOL *)HTMLSafe error:(NSError **)error
 {
-    // Extract the "Movie.mustache" partial from the original templateRepository GRMustacheTemplate *partial = [tag.templateRepository templateNamed:@"Movie" error:NULL];
+    // Extract the "Movie.mustache" partial from the original templateRepository:
+    GRMustacheTemplate *partial = [tag.templateRepository templateNamed:@"Movie" error:NULL];

-    // Add self to the top of the context stack, so that the partial can access
+    // Add self to the top of the context stack, so that the partial
-    // our keys
+    // can access our keys:
     context = [context contextByAddingObject:self];

     // Return the rendering of the partial